morse-simulator/morse/doc/morse/dev/dev_workflow.rst

     -  Create a dictionary of components, and the robot there are associated with
     -  Create the dictionary of modifiers
     -  Create the dictionary of middlewares
+    -  Create the dictionary of services
+    -  Create the dictionary of overlays
-    -  Link the modifiers and middlewares to components, as specified in the file ``component_config.py``
+    -  Link the modifiers, middlewares, services overlays to their respective components, as specified in the file ``component_config.py``

 -  When the simulation ends, it will destroy the objects created, and call the methods to cleanup ports, files, connections, etc.